 At the start of lockdown a lot of people were talking about ‘I’m going to be baking banana bread, I’m going to be learning Italian, I’m going to be getting fit, losing weight’, all this kind of stuff.
 Keeping to that kind of routine is tough, especially if you have a lot of feelings about yourself, and potentially a condition that you have as well, that you feel already limits your life, or you feel like it defines you, even if you don’t want it to.
 With social media, how people imagine other people are managing their lives can sometimes be an illusion as well.”

 Over-thinking has become a problem for many people during lockdown – and when we’re out of practice at talking to others, it may not go away quickly.
+To kill their loneliness and anxiety many tend to turn to cannabis and its products (you could click here to get more information), which may give them temporary resolutions for their problems.
+However, the lockdown has had an effect on us, which is something completely different than anything we have ever experienced.

 “There’s a process of talking yourself down off the ceiling when you get to that point where you’re raking through every single word that you said,” says Charley.
 “It’s ok if you’ve done that, because we all do it.
 That’s part of being human.
 We all want to show up as interesting, enthusiastic human beings that are going to be liked by other people.
 But as individuals we don’t always get it right, as human beings we don’t get it right, and they only thing we ever learn is by taking a risk.